-States are changing their drunk driving laws, and what you thought was a harmless glass or two might be enough to push you over new limits.
+States are changing their drunken driving laws, and what you thought was a harmless glass or two might be enough to push you over new limits.

-Until recently, the limit to drive legally was standard across every state: a blood alcohol content (BAC) level of .08%.
+Until recently, the limit to drive legally was standard across every state: a blood alcohol content (BAC) level of 0.08%.
 Above this amount, you were considered legally drunk.
-This may have led you to believe that if your BAC was less than .08%, your driving wasn't impaired and it was safe for you to drive.
+This may have led you to believe that if your BAC was less than 0.08%, your driving wasn't impaired and it was safe for you to drive.
 But according to the National Transportation Safety Board, impairment begins after just one drink, and after a year of campaigning, it's finally getting states to lower their limits for legal driving.

 How do DUIs affect your car insurance?

 Aside from the obvious legal implications of receiving a DUI or DWI, a conviction can also cost you money.
 Nationally, drivers convicted of a DUI will face a median increase of 86.5% to their auto insurance premiums, although the exact penalties you'll face will depend on your state.
-For example, DUIs in North Carolina raise your insurance premium by 409%, while getting one in Wyoming will incur an increase of just 27%.
+For example, DUIs in North Carolina raise your insurance premium by 309%, while getting one in Wyoming will incur an increase of just 27%.